dynostore/dynostore/README.md

 bash configure_services.sh
 ```

-This script sets up the PostgreSQL schema and ensures required tables and migrations are in place.
+This script sets up the database schema and ensures required tables and migrations are in place.

 ### 3. Create Superuser